Anoerak/Tutorials/React_Create_Your_NPM_Package/React_Create_Your_NPM_Package.md

 └── README.md
 ```

-Although, the `index.js.map` file is not required and therefore might not be created.
+Although the `index.js.map` file is not required and therefore might not be created.

+**!!!!!
+CHECK THE VERSION NUMBER IN YOUR PACKAGE.JSON FILE !!!!!
+YOU CANT PUBLISH A PACKAGE WITH A VERSION NUMBER THAT ALREADY EXISTS OR
+LOWER THAN THE PREVIOUS ONE !!!!!**

 You can now publish your package.
 To do so, you need to run the following command: